· David Cruz · Schools & Special Education · 7 min read

 Standardized Operational Definitions

-When a BCBA sets up a tracker in a digital system, they define exactly what counts as the target behavior.
-That definition appears every time staff record data.
+When a BCBA sets up a tracker in TallyFlex, they define exactly what counts as the target behavior - including examples and non-examples.
+That definition is available whenever staff record data.
 No more relying on memory or hunting for paper protocols.

 Every paraprofessional, every teacher, every substitute sees that definition before recording.
-This consistency is the foundation of inter-observer agreement.
+When everyone measures the same way, you can trust the data.

-With digital tools, multiple staff members can collect data on the same student simultaneously.
+With TallyFlex, multiple staff members can collect data on the same student simultaneously.
 The BCBA overseeing five schools can review dashboards without driving to each site.
-When a concerning pattern emerges - escalating frequency, changing antecedents - the BCBA sees it in hours, not weeks.
+When a concerning pattern emerges - escalating frequency, changing antecedents - the BCBA sees it the same day, not weeks later.

 Automatic Timers and Interval Prompts